AdrianA-T/BioScripts/README.md

 # BioScripts
-A set of mini scripts developed for different biological analysis
+A set of scripts developed for different biological analysis